-Born in 1992, Chloe is bathed early in an artistic environment where images are considered as a privileged medium to express emotions and commitments.
-She therefore naturally starts « Art History » studies in Lyon, specializing in the artistic trends of the 15th to the 17th century, a field still deeply influencing the aesthetics of her work today.
+Born in 1992, Chloe is bathed early in an artistic environment in which images are considered as a privileged medium to convey emotions and commitments.
+She first enrolls in Art History studies in Lyon, specializing in the artistic trends of the 14th to the 17th century, a field still deeply influencing the aesthetics of her work today.
 She then concludes her education with Cinema Studies in Paris, specialized in aesthetics and documentary making.